Robert Sugden: 2014–2019

 Rebecca finds evidence from the shooting which was used to frame Andy and shows it to Robert.
 He wants to go to the police with it but she tells him she wants to do it her way.
 Later Robert and Aaron go to the Home Farm bonfire night where Rebecca publicly accuses Chrissie of framing Andy.
 Diane is horrified when she learns the truth and is angry with Robert for keeping it from her.
 Robert is upset that even if they can clear Andy's name, he has no way of letting him know.
 Rebecca arrives at the pub with an incriminating video of Lachlan which Diane hopes will be evidence enough to make Chrissie and Lachlan pay.
 The next day Diane and Robert wait for news from the police regarding the video footage of Lachlan.
 Robert voices his concerns it might not be enough but Diane reminds him that she promised Jack she would look after his children.
 She later goes to Home Farm and warns the Whites they won't get away with what they did to Andy.
 Robert is livid when Lawrence threatens to evict Diane after she stages a protest outside Home Farm.
 Later Rebecca comes to apologise for her father and Robert instructs her to get back her family's trust so they can carry out their revenge plan against them.
 Robert is left reeling when Diane is arrested for hitting Lachlan.

 Robert thanks Rebecca for getting Lawrence to change his mind about evicting Diane.
 Aaron is jealous when he spots them together and despite Robert's protestations that his involvement with Rebecca is strictly business and purely to get Andy home, Aaron believes she has other motives and tells Robert to stay away from her.
 Later, at the pub, as they reminisce, Rebecca kisses Robert.
 He gently pushes her back and reminds her they need to stick to their plan.
 It's not about them – it's not even about Andy – it's about Home Farm, at which point Diane walks in with a darkened expression on her face leaving Robert worried about what she may have overheard.
 The next day, Robert lays flowers at his mum's grave as Aaron watches on.
 Diane then arrives and voices her disapproval of Robert scheming with Rebecca to get their hands on Home Farm.
 Robert defends his actions, saying Chrissie deserves to lose everything after what she did to Andy but Diane coldly informs her stepson that Sarah would have been heartbroken to see what he's become, leaving Robert stunned and hurt.
-After some coercion from Rebecca, Lachlan decides to hand him himself into the police where he is charged with attempted murder and perverting the course of justice.
+After some coercion from Rebecca, Lachlan hands him himself into the police where he is charged with attempted murder and perverting the course of justice.
 Robert excitedly tells Diane the news and they hope it will finally get Andy exonerated.